 - a.
 Candidates for President must be in good standing with Softball Manitoba.
 They may reside in any of the Regions and must be a permanent resident of the Province of Manitoba. - b.
-Candidates for Regional Directors must either be a permanent resident of the Region and have the support of at least one (1) League or 'AAA' Organization from the Region or may live outside the Region but only if they receive unanimous support of all Leagues/AAA Organization in the Region.
+Candidates for Regional Directors must either be a permanent resident of the Region and have the support of at least one (1) League or 'AAA' Organization from the Region - or - may live outside the Region - but only if they receive unanimous support of all Leagues/AAA Organization in the Region.
 Leagues supporting candidates must be affiliated with Softball Manitoba (minimum 3 teams) and be in good standing. - c.
 If there are no nominees for a Regional Director position the Board of Directors will select a current Board Member to represent the region until the next AGM. - 5.02 If any member of the Board is unable to continue in their position as Director, the position shall become vacant.
 The Board will fill the vacancy with an elected representative from the Board.
 Exception: within the Officials Division, the vacancy shall be filled by appointment by the Board with the recommendation by the Umpire Development Committee. - 5.03 All Directors shall enter upon their official duties immediately after the completion of the Annual General Meeting and shall serve for their respective terms or until their successors have been elected or appointed. - 5.04 The members may, by resolution passed at a General Meeting, remove any Director from office and the vacancy created by such removal may be filled according to 5.02.
 Any Director removed from the Board will receive notification of such in writing. - 5.05 All nominations for the position of President or Regional Director of Softball Manitoba must be submitted to the Softball Manitoba Office one (1) calendar month prior to the AGM.
 All nominations must include: - a.
 A nomination in writing. - b.
 A written letter of acceptance by the nominee. - c.
-Detailed resume of softball and related activities and a written letter of support from the league(s) nominating the candidate. - d.
-If so chosen, the President or Regional Director is automatically eligible to be placed on the ballot and not required to comply with 5.05 (a) (c). - 5.06 The UIC will be appointed annually at their Division AGM and announced no later than January 1st. - 5.07 The President and Regional Directors shall be elected by secret ballot at the Annual General Meeting.
+Detailed resume of softball and related activities and a written letter of support from the league(s) nominating the candidate. - If so chosen, the President or Regional Director is automatically eligible to be placed on the ballot and not required to comply with 5.05 (a) - (c). - 5.06 The UIC will be appointed annually at their Division AGM and announced no later than January 1st. - 5.07 The President and Regional Directors shall be elected by secret ballot at the Annual General Meeting.
 The President or Regional Director must receive a majority of all votes cast.
 If no candidate receives a majority of the votes cast, the voting procedure will be repeated with the candidate receiving the fewest votes being dropped from the ballot for the subsequent vote.
-The following will be people;
+The following will also apply: - a.
+Those eligible to be on the ballot are as follows: - 1.
+The Incumbent. - 2.
+Members who have the support of their Region or at least one (1) league from their region. - b.
+The President shall be elected for a three (3) year term. - c.
+Those members having the right to vote at the Annual General Meeting for President will be as follows: - 1. the President. - 2. the current Board of Directors. - 3. other Divisional Voting Members (as per section 2.03 (c). - 4.
+Advisory Committee Members.